New Distribution Capability (NDC) for Airlines: Key Providers and Implementation Scenarios

 The second scenario also works when a third party connects you to their agencies network via the NDC channel.
 That’s the case with metasearch Skyscanner and GDS Travelport.

-Further, we’ll overview the leading solutions to make your airline NDC-capable.
+Further, we’ll overview the leading solutions to advance airline and make it NDC-capable.

 Leading providers of NDC solutions